digitalWestie/PanScoPapers/README.md

 The data is decent, but it could still do with some cleaning.
 I found there were a fair few addresses that were definitely in the UK but were coming up as being in Poland.

-It would be worthwhile modifying the script to find these disrepancies, ie, addresses in the UK but with the wrong country code.
+It would be worthwhile modifying the script to find these discrepancies, ie, addresses in the UK but with the wrong country code.